jumboduck/beer-warehaus/TESTING.md

 -   Chrome and Safari on iPad with Retina display
 -   Chrome on Xiaomi Redmi 4A
 -   Firefox on Xiaomi Redmi Note 5

+## Bugs Found

+-   An issue was found where filters would not carry through other pagination links.
+This was fixed in the template by using the "url_replace" tag in the jinja template to update only the pagination get variable in the link's url.